Kerry Carpenter Player Props: Tigers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is third in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the third-best in MLB.

-- The Marlins have the 13th-ranked team ERA among all MLB pitching staffs (4.11).
+- The Marlins have the 13th-ranked team ERA among all league pitching staffs (4.11).

-- The Marlins give up the ninth-fewest home runs in baseball (114 total, 1.1 per game).
+- Marlins pitchers combine to surrender the eighth-fewest home runs in baseball (114 total, 1.1 per game).

-- In his most recent time out on Friday, the left-hander went three innings against the Colorado Rockies, allowing six earned runs while surrendering seven hits.
+- The Marlins will look to Cueto (0-1) in his third start of the season.

-- The 25-year-old has put up an ERA of 4.32, with 10 strikeouts per nine innings, in 20 games this season.
-Opponents are hitting .262 against him.
+- In his most recent time out on Saturday, the right-hander threw six innings against the Colorado Rockies, giving up one earned run while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.